 - Chiptech manages its working environment in a responsible manner, by supporting our people to adopt efficient, sustainable, safe practices.

 - Chiptech is committed to work with the Avon-Heathcote Ihutai Estuary Trust to assist in cleaning up our local environment.
-We have a 100 metre strip along the Estuary that staff volunteer to clean up once a month.
+We have a one hundred metre area along the edge of the Estuary that staff volunteer to clean up once a month.

 - We have successfully implemented the ‘Sustainably SEVEN‘ initiative, where we produce a range of base units using 100% reground plastic.
 This allows us to repurpose plastic waste from the SEVEN manufacturing processes that would otherwise have been disposed of.